jpmehedi/animated_horizontal_calendar/README.md

 A flutter plugin to show animated horizontal view of calendar with date picker.

 # Features #
-- Seperate Date picker Component.
+- Select custom date with Date picker
-- CustomShape and style  for Selected Item.
+- CustomShape and style for Selected and unSelected Item.
-- CustomShape and style  for unSelected Item.
+- Swipe behavior
-- Swipe behavior,not list.
+- Animated behavior

 ## Getting Started